 The Széchenyi Chain Bridge, built by Scotsman Adam Clark and completed in 1849, is the most breathtaking and ornate.
 This oldest bridge in Budapest offers more than a walkway for pedestrians; pause at any point on the bridge and you’ll be treated to fantastic views and photo opportunities galore.

 The House of Hungarian Wines (Szentháromság ter 6) can also be found on Castle Hill.
 Visitors here can learn about Hungary’s 22 wine-growing regions while sampling choice selections during a tasting tour.

-The waters from this spring were originally channelled by the Romans into public baths.
+The waters from this spring were originally channeled by the Romans into public baths.
 The Gellért Thermal Bath, built in 1918, offers a wide range of options, including a thermal pool, an effervescent pool and a wave pool.
 A naturist sunbathing deck, along with a large outdoor pool, is open from April through September.

 The spice can be purchased here in all sorts of forms, including dried, crushed, fresh, on a string or pickled, in a jar.
-If the sight and smell of all the wares starts to make you feel hungry (and it inevitably will), you can join the locals upstairs and do what the locals do by purchasing traditional Hungarian fare such as csirke paprikas (chicken paprika) or gulyas (goulash) from food stalls.
+If the sight and smell of all the wares start to make you feel hungry (and it inevitably will), you can join the locals upstairs and do what the locals do by purchasing traditional Hungarian fare such as csirke paprikas (chicken paprika) or gulyas (goulash) from food stalls.

-If You Go
+If You Go:

 Budapest is a beautifully engaging city that can easily be compared to other hip Central European cities of note, such as Prague or Warsaw; yet Budapest has retained its own unique Magyar character and charm.
 Whether your interests are culture, history, architecture, food or entertainment, Budapest is an ideal destination.